 In a coup of historic proportions, the Pittsburgh Pirates plucked Clemente from the Dodgers organization for next to nothing in the 1954 minor-league draft.
 He hit the majors for good in 1955 and, while possessing incredible all-around skills, did not gain superstar status overnight.
 Clemente won the first of four batting titles in 1961, and finally achieved his long overdue national recognition when he won the 1966 NL MVP award.
 His amazing performance in the Pirates’ 1971 World Series victory over Baltimore not only won him the Series MVP award, it also sealed his place as one of the greats of the game.
 Already a hero to the people of his native Puerto Rico, Clemente’s status rose to a mythological level when he was killed in a plane crash on December 31, 1972.
 The Pirates star had boarded a DC-7 filled with relief supplies bound for Nicaragua to aid earthquake victims.
 The plane went down in the Atlantic Ocean, less than a mile after takeoff from Puerto Rico.
 The five-year mandatory wait period for Hall of Fame eligibility was waived, and Clemente was enshrined in 1973.
 Since then, his legend has only continued to grow.

 The story of Chuck Goggin, while less remarkable than that of Clemente, is still remarkable in its own right.
 His time in the major leagues was brief, but he made the most of it.
 Appearing in just five games with the 1972 Pirates as an end-of-season call-up, Goggin rapped out two hits in seven at-bats for a .286 average.
-He was up for the entire 1973 season, starting the year with Pittsburgh before being sold to Atlanta on May 24.
+He was up for most of the 1973 season, starting the year with Pittsburgh before being sold to Atlanta on May 24.
 A switch-hitting utility man who could play anywhere, Goggin hit .297 while playing in 65 games in 1973.
 One more at-bat with the Red Sox late in the 1974 season and Goggin’s big-league career was through.
 He was a .293 hitter in the majors, impressive enough to make one wonder what might have been had he only played longer.
 The Baseball Encyclopedia is filled with guys like Goggin, but what separates him from the rest of the “what if” guys from his generation is Vietnam.
 Chuck Goggin is one of only a handful of men who served in Vietnam AND played in the major leagues.
 Even more exclusively, Goggin is one of only two major leaguers wounded in combat in Vietnam, the other being Roy Gleason who played in eight games for the 1963 Dodgers.

 Goggin was born in Tampa, Florida, on July 7, 1945, but grew up in Pompano Beach.
 He endured a difficult family situation by submerging himself in sports, and it was on the diamond where he truly excelled.
 A standout baseball player at Pompano Beach Senior High School, Goggin caught the eye of Dodgers scout Leon Hamilton and signed with the organization in 1964 whereupon they dispatched him to Class-A Salisbury of the Western Carolinas League to begin his professional career.
 After playing in 59 games at Salisbury, Goggin was reassigned to St. Petersburg of the Florida State League where he appeared in 47 games to round out his rookie season.